-Developing a 3D model of the tongue and mouth to assess pressure generation in predict bolus flow when swallowing

-Project Design Specifications
+Developing a 3D model of the tongue and mouth to assess pressure generation in predict bolus flow when swallowing Project Design Specifications

-Marie Greuel (Team Leader), Tyler Lieberthal (Communicator), Kelly Hannenken (BWIG), Denise Wong (BSAC)
+Marie Greuel (Team Leader), Tyler Lieberthal (Communicator), Kelly Hannenken (BWIG), Denise Wong (BSAC) October 24, 2012

 Function: JoAnne Robbins, Ph.D., Director of the UW/VA Swallowing Speech and Dining Enhancement Program (SWAL-ADE) will supervise this project concerning dysphagia, or difficulty swallowing, which affects many adults and children in the U.S. It often is a result of stroke or degenerative neurologic disease.
 This project will focus on developing a 3D model of the tongue and mouth that will be used to assess pressure generation within the oral cavity during swallowing.
-This is a third semester project, and we will concentrate on enhancing the tongue posterior movement, designing a mouth cavity compatible with pressure sensors (MOST device), and programming the device to simulate different disorders via tongue movement.
+This is a third semester project, and we will concentrate on designing a mouth cavity compatible with pressure sensors (MOST device), and a stable base that will also represent the pharynx, esophagus and trachea.

+Client requirements:

-Client requirements: Our client requires a model that fulfills these requirements:
+Our client requires a model that fulfills these requirements: